jpenilla/MiniMOTD-Fabric/README.md

 # MiniMOTD-Fabric

+> This repo is archived as it has been replaced by the fabric module of MiniMOTD

 MiniMOTD-Fabric is a server-side only Fabric mod for Minecraft that allows easily changing the server list motd with support for RGB, gradients, and more.

 ![image](https://i.imgur.com/1YU9iqG.png)